palantir/plottable/tutorials/index.md

 data in a different way, so the resulting chart will look the same as the one we previously created.

-1. As in the BasicChart example above, we start with the hmtl file.
+1. As in the BasicChart example above, we start with the html file.
 The only difference from the previous example is that we are using a different data file and the name of our javascript file is specific to this example.